 Justin Collett ’17

-currently: strength & conditioning specialist/running backs coach and adjunct faculty member
+currently: strength & conditioning specialist/Offensive Line coach and adjunct faculty member at mc

 Justin majored in exercise science and minored in business so that he can someday own and operate his own physical therapy practice.
 “I believe MC is great preparation for future careers with its rigorous classes, Senior Study requirement, comprehensive exams and intelligent, helpful professors.
 I spent the summer of 2015 interning with Blount Memorial Hospital’s outpatient physical therapy facility, Total Rehabilitation at Cherokee.
 I would not have had this opportunity without the College’s partnership with BMH and great people like Dr. [Traci] Haydu and the other exercise science professors who push me to be the greatest I can be.”

 Currently: Physical therapist at life care center of rhea county in Dayton, tenn.

 As a student, Hannah had numerous opportunities to observe physical therapists: While a member of the College’s volleyball team, while gathering data for her Senior Study on the effects of Kinesio tape during rehabilitation, while completing a practicum.
 Those opportunities confirmed her career choice and gave her confidence in graduate school.
 She graduated with a doctor of physical therapy degree (DPT) from the University of Tennessee at Chattanooga in 2017.
 “Maryville College created a strong academic foundation and key personal relationships that have helped shape me into a confident future healthcare professional,” she said.

 Texas Tech University-Lubbock

 Western Carolina University